 Can you fly a drone over private property?

-Can you fly a drone over private property?
-Yes.
+You can fly drones over private property.
 The airspace above your property is owned by the FAA and any activity that occurs in that airspace that does not violate the FAA laws is legal.
-So, YES you can fly a drone over private property as long as you are following the FAA laws including keeping your drone below 400 feet from above the ground.

 - is violating your privacy by recording videos or taking pictures without your consent